Wessex

 We also have a team of in-house Crown Advocates and court support legal staff covering the three counties.

-Rose-Marie was temporarily promoted as Chief Crown Prosecutor for CPS Wessex in April 2023.
+Kate was appointed Chief Crown Prosecutor for Wessex in June 2024

 Sophie Stevens, Deputy Chief Crown Prosecutor